averykhoo/intervals/README.md

         *   erosion
         *   translation, rotation, scaling, skewing
         *   spirals

+##  Time Intervals
 *   `time_interval.DateTimeInterval` and `time_interval.TimeDeltaInterval`: non-contiguous time intervals
     *   behaves somewhat like `datetime.datetime` and `datetime.timedelta` merged with `multi_interval.MultiInterval`
+    *   also accepts `pandas.Timestamp` and `pandas.Timedelta`
+    *   uses `dateutil` to parse date strings

+##  alternative implementation of numeric intervals, for debugging
+*   `interval.Interval`: the usual contiguous intervals, where endpoints can be open or closed
+    *   support for usable set functions
+    *   support for most numeric operations
+*   `interval.MultipleInterval`: operations on groups of `Interval` objects